This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 For evening drinks, head to the underground bar at the Desert Cave Hotel.

 The pizza at John’s Pizza Bar was exceptionally good and exceptionally large!
 You can dine in or takeaway.

 Whichever you choose, spend some time looking at the celebrity wall to see who has passed through the town and enjoyed John’s pizza.

 There was no way we were spending the night in the camper trailer.
 It wasn’t the blazing heat that made that decision for us, but the fact that we were in Coober Pedy and the point of coming here is to go underground.

 Coober Pedy is an Aboriginal word for White Mans Burrows.
-Half the town live in Dugouts, inexpensive underground homes that have all modern amenities and consistently maintains a temperature of 25 degrees year round.
+Half the town lives in Dugouts, inexpensive underground homes that have all modern amenities and consistently maintain a temperature of 25 degrees year-round.